thomasdonlon/Empirical_Model_MSP_Spindown_Accels/README.md

 	- Binary orbital period now in units of days

 v3: Removed several pulsars from the data.
+This is the final version that was used in the published version of the paper.

 	- These include 5 black widows: J0023+0923, J0610-2100, J0636+5128, J1653-0158, and J2241-5236.